savinwork/git-flow-bug/commits.md

+﻿branch1 - commit3 from A

-﻿branch1 - commit1 from A
+branch1 - commit1 from A